 Sometimes the answer is no.

-It has to be, if we are going to protect our daughters.
+It has to be if we are going to protect our teens.
 This is not the fun part of being a parent.

 But she is not!

 Her judgment goes out the window in the right circumstances especially when it comes to boys.
 Girls get desperate when it comes to love.
 They still believe in the Disney love story.
 They are on a quest to find Prince Charming especially since they had to suffer the humiliation of Valentine’s Day without a boyfriend.
 But you are afraid “Prince Charming” is really a vampire in disguise who is ready to take her innocence from her.
 And you may be right.

 I am not saying this to instill fear, but to keep you wide awake.
 It takes energy to stay on top of your daughter’s social life.
 Believe me, your daughter has plenty of energy to scheme, plan and push to see Prince Charming.